Bonobo: Profile and Information

 Social Behavior

-Bonobos are distinguished among nonhuman apes because of how socially organized they are.
-There is a bloc of highly ranked females at the top of the hierarchy as well as few highly ranked males in which an experienced, old senior matriarch serves in the capacity of a decision-maker and the head of the group.
+Bonobos are distinguished from nonhuman apes because of how socially organized they are.
+There is a bloc of highly-ranked females at the top of the hierarchy, and a few highly-ranked males, and an experienced, old senior matriarch serves as a decision-maker and the head of the group.

-In some bonobo communities, there is usually a poor development of coalition among the males where is the case between the females is very different.
-Juveniles usually receive the help of their mothers in resolving conflicts with other males, as well as form good ties with other females, thereby promoting their chances of having grandchildren from their young males.
+In some bonobo communities, there is usually a poor development of coalition among the males, whereas the case between the females is very different.
+Juveniles usually receive the help of their mothers in resolving conflicts with other males and forming good ties with other females, thereby promoting their chances of having grandchildren from their young males.

-As a result of their random Mating with male bonobos, it is always difficult for a male bonobo to know his offspring, hence it is the job of the mothers to assume the paternity of their offspring.
+As a result of their random Mating with male bonobos, it is always difficult for a male bonobo to know his offspring.
+Hence, it is the mothers’ job to assume their offspring’s paternity.

-This does not put the bonobo higher than the common chimpanzee in terms of random Mating.
-Bonobos are not known to force their females into mating, unlike the common chimpanzee.
+This does not put the bonobo higher than the common chimpanzee regarding random mating.
+Unlike the common chimpanzee, bonobos are not known to force their females into mating.

 Only humans and bonobos are the only primates to have been observed to engage in face-to-face genital sex.
-Bonobos are also observed to be the only non-human animal to have been involved in tongue kissing.
+Bonobos are also observed to be the only non-human animal involved in tongue kissing.

-Sexual activity among bonobos can also be used to relieve tension and promote peaceful feeding when they come across any source of food, this excitement at the sight of a food source is what triggers this sexual activity in bonobos.
+Sexual activity among bonobos can also relieve tension and promote peaceful feeding when they come across any food source.
+This excitement at the sight of a food source is what triggers this sexual activity in bonobos.

 Diet

-Survey shows that 57% of the food consumed by a bonobo is mostly fruit, though it also feeds on eggs, honey, leaves.
-They are omnivores but they also feed on flying squirrels and duikers and some invertebrates.
+Survey shows that 57% of the food a bonobo consumes is mostly fruit, though it also feeds on eggs, honey, and leaves.
+They are omnivores but feed on flying squirrels, duikers, and some invertebrates.

 Distribution and Habitat